fs-c/maniac/README.md

   Simple external cheat for <a href="https://osu.ppy.sh/help/wiki/Game_Modes/osu!mania">osu!mania</a>.<br>
 </p>

-If you have a question or have encountered a bug please feel free to [open an issue ](https://github.com/fs-c/maniac/issues), I usually respond quickly.
-There's also a [Discord server](https://discord.gg/aARF7KbTuj), if that's your thing.

 - [Usage](#usage)
   - [Options](#options)
 - [Building](#building)
 - [Library](#library)
 - [Thanks](#thanks)

+If you have a question or have encountered a bug please feel free to [open an issue](https://github.com/fs-c/maniac/issues), I usually respond quickly.
+There's also a [Discord server](https://discord.gg/aARF7KbTuj), if that's your thing.

 ## Usage

 1. Download the latest build from the [releases tab](https://github.com/LW2904/maniac/releases).
-2. Start osu, start playing any beatmap for a couple of seconds and then either exit or pause.
-(You only have to do this once for every time you start osu, the map or mode is irrelevant.)
+2. Start osu and open any beatmap for a couple of seconds.
+Then either exit or pause.
+(You only have to do this once for every time you start the game, the map and mode is irrelevant.)
 3. Open a terminal and run maniac (e.g. by dragging-and-dropping the executable onto `cmd.exe`).

 Maniac will now automatically play any beatmap you open in osu.